-Here’s what you need to know (note: there are some basic plot spoilers ahead): a winning high school girls’ soccer team survives a plane crash on their way to nationals, and the teen players find themselves stranded in the Ontario wilderness (we know how cold it gets here).
+Here’s what you need to know (note: there are some basic plot spoilers ahead): a high school girls’ soccer team survives a plane crash on their way to nationals, and the teen players find themselves stranded in the Ontario wilderness (we know how cold it gets here).
 Tensions among the crash survivors grow as quickly as hunger, and some of them die — but others scavenge and fight to survive out there for 19 months.
 The mystery starts to unfold and audiences desperately hang on to each reveal as the present-day Yellowjackets get blackmailed and are forced to face their horrifying pasts (that may or may not involve cannibalism).

-As one of the best television series to hit screens in 2021, Yellowjackets is wildly entertaining and unlike anything else on TV right now.
+As one of the best television series to hit screens in recent years, Yellowjackets is wildly entertaining and unlike anything else on TV right now.
 Watching relatively normal teens descend into ritualistic cannibalism has never been so fun to watch — and somehow it all makes sense as the stories unfold before us.
 What did they do out there?
 What are they up to now?
 Validating your desire to check out the A++ pilot, here are 10 reasons Yellowjackets is absolutely worth watching.

 Melanie Lynskey, Christina Ricci and Juliette Lewis are just some of the incredible cast